daivikpurani/Alma-Take-Home-Assesment/README.md

 - Configuration is loaded **only from the `.env` file** (not from OS environment variables) to ensure consistent behavior
 - The `SENDGRID_API_KEY` is optional.
 If not set, email functionality will be disabled and emails will be logged to the console instead
 - The `DATABASE_URL` can use either `postgresql://` or `postgresql+psycopg2://` format
+- The sender email is hardcoded and cannot be configured (always sent from `daiiviikpurani2@gmail.com`)
+- **Note:** If you don't receive emails, please check your spam/junk folder